Review and road test of the Kia Niro PHEV

 The exterior and interior design of this PHEV Niro variant has been adapted to differentiate it from the ordinary Hybrid version.
 Exterior alterations include a satin chrome grille surround, as well as special chrome brightwork with a clean metallic-blue finish, applied to thin 'blades' in the front and rear bumpers.
 Boot space falls with this Plug-in version though - from 427-litres in the standard Hybrid to 324-litres here.
 The Plug-in Hybrid model is available with 16-inch alloy wheels as well as full-LED headlamps and dedicated 'Eco Plug-in' badging.
 Changes to this revised model include smarter bumpers and a redesign for the front and rear lights.

-Inside, the cabin of this revised model features better quality materials, with greater use of soft-touch materials and an upgraded 10.25-inch widescreen centre-dash infotainment screen.
+Inside, the cabin of this revised model features better quality materials, with greater use of soft-touch materials and an upgraded 10.25-inch widescreen centre-dash infotainment screen on the plusher '3'-spec variant.
 There's a TFT screen for the instrument cluster too.
 The centre screen uses Kia's new UVO CONNECT telematics system.
 UVO CONNECT features a new Kia Live system, which uses its own SIM card to retrieve and update live data.

 Market and Model